 - Hand sanitizer located throughout exhibits and at entrance.

 - Log House and Sunnyview School House open upon request.

 - Ice Cream Parlor open during museum open hours and managed by Ramone's Ice Cream Parlor.
 Indoor and outdoor ordering available.

 - A sanitizing cleaning solution approved to kill coronavirus and cloth is used to wipe down high-touch surfaces during the day and when museum closes.

 - High-touch exhibit items will be cleaned at end of day

 - Shared spaces will be cleaned between shifts using cleaning solution

 - Schlegelmilch House at 517 S. Farwell available for rental.
 Guests expected to follow local health department recommendations.

-- Meeting rooms available starting May 1
+- Meeting rooms now available.

-- Private events at museum may be reserved starting May 1
+- Private events at museum may be reserved